-4.1.1 The requirements of this Section apply to materials and products made of carbon, carbon manganese and low-alloyed steels intended for the steel subsea pipelines, including welded structures, and being subject to the Register technical supervision.

-4.1.2 The requirements to the subsea pipeline steels shall take into account the features for both liquid pipelines (including oil, chemical and water pipelines) and gas pipelines in compliance with the subsea pipeline classification - refer to 1.3.

-4.1.3 According to subsea pipeline classification (refer to 1.3) the requirements to the subsea pipeline steels shall take into account various pipeline reliability levels:

-1 - steel used for high reliability pipelines;

-2 - steel used for high reliability pipelines conveying aggressive media;

-3- steel used for pipelines operated in seismically active regions and for ice resistant risers.

-4.1.4 The steels differing in chemical composition, mechanical properties, supply condition or manufacturing procedure from those indicated in the present Section are subject to special consideration by the Register.
+- 4.1.1 The requirements of this Section cover the materials and products of carbon, carbon-manganese, low-alloy steel, and flexible pipes intended for subsea pipelines, which are subject to the Register technical supervision. - 4.1.2 The requirements to the subsea pipeline steels shall take into account the features for both liquid pipelines (including oil, chemical and water pipelines) and gas pipelines in compliance with the subsea pipeline classification refer to 1.3. - 4.1.3 According to subsea pipeline classification (refer to 1.3) the requirements to the subsea pipeline steels shall take into account various pipeline reliability levels: - 1 steel used for high reliability pipelines; - 2 steel used for high reliability pipelines conveying aggressive media; - 3 steel used for pipelines operated in seismically active regions and for ice resistant risers. - 4.1.4 The steels differing in chemical composition, mechanical properties, supply condition or manufacturing procedure from those indicated in the present Section are subject to special consideration by the Register.
 In this case the data confirming the possibility of these materials application in accordance with their purpose shall be submitted.
-It is allowed, upon agreement with the Register, to use materials that meet the requirements of national and/ or international standards.

-4.1.5 The materials subject to the Register technical supervision shall be produced by the manufacturers recognized by the Register and having the relevant document - the Recognition Certificate for Manufacturer / Type Approval Certificate (refer to 4.2.1).

-4.1.6 The general provisions regulating the scope and procedure of technical supervision of materials are set forth in Section 5, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision During Construction of Ships and Manufacture of Materials and Products for Ships and in 1.3, Part XIII "Materials" of the Rules for the Classification and Construction of Sea-Going Ships.
+It is allowed, upon agreement with the Register, to use materials that meet the requirements of national and/ or international standards. - 4.1.5 For the flexible subsea pipelines, which meet the requirements of the SP Rules, an additional distinguishing mark is added to the character of classification, in accordance with 1.3.3.
+The requirements for the flexible pipes are specified by the Register, depending on the pipeline purpose (refer to 4.2.4). - 4.1.6 The materials subject to the Register technical supervision shall be produced by the manufacturers recognized by the Register and having the relevant document the Recognition Certificate for Manufacturer/Type Approval Certificate (refer to 4.2.1). - 4.1.7 The general provisions regulating the scope and procedure of technical supervision of materials are set forth in Section 5, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision During Construction of Ships and Manufacture of Materials and Products for Ships and in 1.3, Part XIII "Materials" of the Rules for the Classification and Construction of Sea-Going Ships.